cocogitto/cocogitto/website/guide/check.md

 # Check commit history

-Running `cog check` will check your commit history against the conventional commit specification :
+Running `cog check` will check your commit history against the conventional commit specification:

 ```bash
 ❯ cog check
 No errored commits
 ```

-Let us create an invalid commit :
+Let us create an invalid commit:

 ```bash
 git commit -m "Your Mother Was A Hamster, And Your Father Smelt Of Elderberries"
 ```

-And check our commit history again :
+And check our commit history again:

 ```bash
 ❯ cog check